Ted Christopher

 Theodore Christopher (June 5, 1958 – September 16, 2017) was an American professional racing driver and business owner who raced and won in many different types of race cars, including Modifieds, SK Modifieds, ISMA, Camping World East Series, Late Models, Pro Stocks, and Midgets.
 He also raced in NASCAR's now named Monster Energy Cup Series, Xfinity Series, and Camping World Truck Series.
-He is best known for competing in NASCAR's Whelen Modified Tour, where he has over 40 victories and a championship in 2008.
+He is best known for competing in NASCAR's Whelen Modified Tour, where he has over forty victories and a championship in 2008.
 He was also well known for his success on the 1.058 mile New Hampshire Motor Speedway where Christopher has won five Camping World East Series events and 5 Whelen Modified Tour events.

 Christopher was an aggressive driver, known for his infamous "Three Tap Rule" when passing cars in front of him, though his driving style changed in his later career and brought more success to his racing career.

 Racing career

-2001 NASCAR Weekly Series national champion, winning 15 of the 18 races that he entered, clinching it at Thompson International Speedway in Connecticut.
+2001 NASCAR Weekly Series national champion, winning fifteen of the eighteen races that he entered, clinching it at Thompson International Speedway in Connecticut.

 2008 NASCAR Whelen Modified Tour champion.
 Christopher, who is known as one of the most accomplished drivers in the Northeast, won both the championship and the final race of the season at Thompson International Speedway.
 Christopher came into the race leading the championship standings over Matt Hirschman by 31 points.
 Late in the race, Hirschman suffered an electrical problem, which put him a handful of laps off the pace.
 Christopher drove on to win the event, with Hirschman finishing 21 laps down in 25th position.
-It was his 31st career win in his 12th full-time year of competition.
+It was his 31st career win in his twelfth full-time year of competition.

 Ironically, three years prior in 2005, Christopher went to the season finale at Thompson holding a 36-point lead over Hirschman's father, five-time tour champion Tony Hirschman, only to lose the championship due to a crash on lap 11.